 The difference is physics.
 The momentum of a truck, which is basically the mass and speed of a truck, is so much greater than a sedan that it just changes the physics of an accident entirely.
 It makes almost all accidents significant in force, more in property damage, and more chances of a personal injury.
 The force is so much greater when a large truck collides with a smaller vehicle or when two trucks collide.
 In either event, the amount of damage caused is almost always greater because the forces are so much greater when an accident involves a semi truck.

 The second main difference between a commercial vehicle accident versus a passenger vehicle accident is the level of regulations governing the operating of the commercial vehicle.
 You will find that there are just so many more rules and regulations that have to be evaluated when it involves the operation of a commercial vehicle involved in an accident.
 You have to study these rules and regulations to determine their applicability in the case and sometimes you use those rules and regulations to prove negligence by the employer or truck driver.
 Knowledge of the regulations and their use is extremely important in commercial vehicle accidents.
 In automobile only accidents involving passenger vehicles, the rules of the road are easily known by most people.

-The last main difference that I see between passenger vehicle and commercial accidents is the involvement of the black box.
-The black box is a small on-board computer that is usually in the engine compartment of most semi-trucks, and these black boxes have been designed to collect accident and travel data for most commercial vehicles.
+The last main difference that we see between passenger vehicles and commercial vehicle accidents is the involvement of the black box.
+The black box is a small on-board computer that is usually in the engine compartment of most semi trucks and these black boxes have been designed to collect accident and travel data for most commercial vehicles.
 These black boxes are not offered on passenger vehicles at this time, but we know technology is changing and eventually that will happen.